Aseamann/TRain/README.md

 ## User Guide

-The User's Guide can be found in the Repo. as TRain\_User\_Guide.pdf
+The User's Guide can be found in this GitHub repository as TRain\_User\_Guide.pdf

 --------------------------------------------------------------------------------